 You never know what Warframe tips might end up saving your shiny, wet behind.
 The action-driven loot game is constantly evolving, adding new stuff, and stripping away old junk!
 That’s why we’ve put together this handy list of Warframe tips — specifically designed for new players to jump into this incredibly dense, evolving game.
 Need to know the best way to move around?
 How about the primary means of powering up your weapons?
 Learn about all that and more in our Warframe tips guide!

-This Warframe guide was written collaboratively by Managing Editor Steven Strom and Features and Trending Editor merritt k.
+This Warframe guide was written collaboratively by Managing Editor Steven Strom and Podcast Managing Editor merritt k.

 You May Also Like:

 - Warframe Beginner’s Guide — Which Starter Warframe Should You Pick?

 - I Wish Warframe Would Spoil Its Own Story More Often

 - Is Warframe Crossplay Supported? – Cross Platform Play Guide

 1. Learn to Bullet Jump

 Warframe is all about movement, and the quintessential move of the Tenno is the bullet jump.
 It launches you forward much more quickly than sprinting, and can be chained indefinitely.
 To perform a bullet jump, crouch while moving to slide, then while still crouching, press the jump key.
 It takes some getting used to, but you can make things easier by remapping the crouch key.
 Since you’ll be hitting it a lot, try mapping it to a side mouse button.
 If you need a demonstration, we have a full Warframe bullet jump guide right here (complete with a handy gif).